osvaldopina/linkbuilder/docs.md

 enum `Destination` as its type.
 It is madatory also to have `overridedRel`, `when`, `templated` and `variables` as parameters

-* Use the newly created "composed" annotations on destination controller methods:
+* Use the newly created annotations on destination controller methods:

 ```java
     @RequestMapping("/direct-link/{path}")